sayantan2003/SpringBoot_REST_Api_Demo/README.md

 🔴 **Delete User:** Removes a user by their unique ID using DELETE
 🟢 **Search User by ID:** Retrieves user info via GET
 🟢 **Search User by Email:** Fetches user details using email
-🟢 **List All Users:** Displays all users stored in the system , pagination 🟡 **Update User:** Modifies existing user data using PUT
+🟢 **List All Users:** Displays all users stored in the system , pagination ,sorting 🟡 **Update User:** Modifies existing user data using PUT